alex-page/alexpage.dev/src/projects/index.md

 Having to solve colour contrast for 1000+ websites I created functions to generate the nearest accessible colour in SASS and JavaScript.
 This allowed users to input their colours into a system and the output was guaranteed to meet colour contrast.

 _See the source code on [GitHub](https://github.com/alex-page/a11ycolor)._

-## Talks

-### Names and culture

-I gave a talk at Design System Meetup v4.0.0 about names and culture.
-I talked about how communication is hard and what we name things affects how well we communicate.

-Simple interactions like getting a haircut or ordering an ice cream can increase anxiety due to communication.
-Poor communication can change outcomes, how things are perceived and how they are used.

-When building a design system we have to name a lot of things.
-Sometimes the names we give should be functional and understandable and other times there are opportunities to be creative and create a culture.

-_Watch the talk on [YouTube](https://www.youtube.com/watch?v=-xAKir02gto)._

-### Hard work to make it simple

-I launched the Australian Government Design System with Trevor Brennan at Australia's first ever Design System Meetup.

-We talked about how we break down barriers between developers and designers by providing a common language for typography and spacing alignment.
-I also quickly explain our colour contrast system, built to help design meet AA contrast.

-All of this at a scale suitable for a nation.

-_Watch the talk on [YouTube](https://www.youtube.com/watch?v=ol9t-ERYqFM)._